sdarlington/sdarlington.github.io/content/posts/2010-11-30-early-snow.md

     - uk
 ---

-It seems that the weather is not without a sense of irony ((Nod to The Matrix with that line of course.)).
+It seems that the weather is not without a sense of irony[^1].
 In the year that is the hottest on record, in the UK we’re having a very early cold snap, complete with snow.

 [![Footprints in Colliers Wood snow](https://i0.wp.com/farm6.staticflickr.com/5123/5221564672_e9bb7788f6.jpg?resize=333%2C500)](http://www.flickr.com/photos/stephendarlington/5221564672/ "Footprints in Colliers Wood snow by stephendarlington, on Flickr")